shex-validate

 --reader-mode <MODE> RDF Reader mode [default: strict] [possible values: lax, strict]

--r, --result-format <FORMAT> Ouput result format [default: details] [possible values: turtle, ntriples, rdfxml, trig, n3, nquads, compact, details, json]
+-r, --result-format <FORMAT> Ouput result format [default: details] [possible values: details, turtle, ntriples, rdfxml, trig, n3, nquads, compact, json, csv]

 -o, --output-file <FILE> Output file name, default = terminal